 Codeine: nausea, vomiting, drowsiness, lightheadedness, constipation, pruritus.

-Several cases of dermatological reactions, including toxic epidermal necrolysis and erythema multiforme, have been reported for Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules.
+Several cases of dermatological reactions, including toxic epidermal necrolysis and erythema multiforme, have been reported for butalbital, acetaminophen, and caffeine tablets.

-Controlled Substance: Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules are controlled by the Drug Enforcement Administration and is classified under Schedule III.
+Butalbital, acetaminophen, caffeine, and codeine phosphate capsules are controlled by the Drug Enforcement Administration and is classified under Schedule III.

-Following an acute overdosage of butalbital, acetaminophen and caffeine with codeine phosphate, toxicity may result from the barbiturate, the codeine, or the acetaminophen.
-Toxicity due to caffeine is less likely, due to the relatively small amounts in this formulation.
+Following an acute overdosage of butalbital, acetaminophen, caffeine, and codeine phosphate capsules, toxicity may result from the barbiturate, the codeine, or the acetaminophen.
+Toxicity due to the caffeine is less likely, due to the relatively small amounts in this formulation.

-Signs and Symptoms: Toxicity from barbiturate poisoning includes drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.
+Toxicity from barbiturate poisoning include drowsiness, confusion, and coma; respiratory depression; hypotension; and hypovolemic shock.
 Toxicity from codeine poisoning includes the opioid triad of: pinpoint pupils, depression of respiration, and loss of consciousness.
 Convulsions may occur.